olamileke/trim-api/README.md

 - An S3 bucket.
 Log into the [S3 console](https://console.aws.amazon.com/s3/home "S3 console") and create a new S3 bucket.
 Note the *bucket name* and the *region* in the name and region tab.
 Make sure to untick the *block public options* in the set permissions tab.
 This is needed to make sure that you can access objects in the bucket from the application.

 - An Amazon RDS Postgresql database instance.
 Follow the instructions found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html "here") to get your instance set up.
 Take note that by default, the name of your database will be *postgres*.
-Make sure to edit the default security rules to ensure to ensure that the instance is set up to accept inboundtraffic from anywhere via TCP/IP on port 5432, the default port.
+Make sure to edit the default security rules to ensure to ensure that the instance is set up to accept inbound traffic from anywhere via TCP/IP on port 5432, the default port.

   An alternative Postgresql cloud service provider is [elephantsql](https://www.elephantsql.com/ "elephantsql").
 Read their documentation to set up the postgres database.
 In my experience though, I have found Amazon RDS to be faster than elephantsql, plus elepantsql is a bit more limited.